-The activities of a consulting radiation expert (CRE) in this category extends to assessing diagnostic imaging apparatus for compliance with the requirements as set out in Radiation Guideline 6: Registration requirements and industry best practice for ionising radiation apparatus used in diagnostic imaging - Parts 1-6.
+The activities of a consulting radiation expert (CRE) in this category extends to assessing diagnostic imaging apparatus for compliance with the requirements as set out in Radiation Standard 6: Compliance requirements for ionising radiation apparatus used in diagnostic imaging - Parts 1-6.

 The type of apparatus that a CRE may assess depends on the conditions of accreditation that the EPA has issued to the CRE, which is based on the qualifications of the applicant.

-Guideline 6 Test protocols for parts 2-5 sets out the basic test protocols that must be followed by CREs in the assessment of radiation apparatus for compliance with the mandatory requirements of Parts 2-5 of Radiation Guideline 6.
+- Standard 6 test protocols in parts 2-4 and 6 sets out the basic test protocols that must be followed by CREs in the assessment of radiation apparatus for compliance with the mandatory requirements of Parts 2-4 and 6 of Radiation Standard 6.

-The current (2004) edition of Radiation Guideline 6: Registration requirements and industry best practice for ionising radiation apparatus used in diagnostic imaging - Parts 1-6 can be accessed below:
+- The current (2020) edition of Radiation Standard 6: Compliance requirements for ionising radiation apparatus used in diagnostic imaging includes

 Fixed radiation gauges